Kris Letang: Playing career

+Pittsburgh Penguins (2006–present)

+Early years in Pittsburgh, first Stanley Cup title (2006–2011)

 Making the Penguins out of training camp, Letang made his NHL debut in the 2006–07 season.
 He scored his first NHL goal in his third game, against Henrik Lundqvist of the New York Rangers in a 6–5 win.
 However, after two goals in seven games, Letang was scratched twice and then returned to Val-d'Or for further development.
 Playing in his third season with Val-d'Or, he led the Foreurs to the 2007 QMJHL Finals with 31 points in the post-season, only to be swept by the Lewiston MAINEiacs in four games.
 Upon the Foreurs' elimination, he was assigned to the Pittsburgh Penguins' American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins, who were in the second round of the Calder Cup playoffs, and recorded an assist in his only game.
 At season's end, he was the recipient of three major QMJHL awards.
 In addition to receiving the Emile Bouchard Trophy as the QMJHL's best defenceman and the Paul Dumont Trophy as the best personality, Letang also received the Kevin Lowe Trophy, as the best defensive defenceman, indicative of Letang's abilities on both ends of the ice.